pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 ##### Transition 3: `RUNNING -> TERMINATED`

-Session viewers that are present may at any point decide to forcefully terminate the session.
+Session observers that are present may at any point decide to forcefully terminate the session.
 This will instantly disconnect input and output streams to prevent further communication.
 Once this is done the Kubernetes proxy will send a termination request to the pod session to request it be stopped.

 ##### Transition 4: `RUNNING -> PENDING`

-If a viewer disconnects from the session in a way that causes the policy for required session viewers to suddenly not be fulfilled, the session will transition back to a `PENDING` state.
+If an observer disconnects from the session in a way that causes the policy for required observers to suddenly not be fulfilled, the session will transition back to a `PENDING` state.
 In this state, input and output streams are disconnected, preventing any further action.

 Here, the connection is frozen for a configurable amount of time as a sort of grace period.